django-cms/djangocms-template/README.md

 djangocms-template project is usable by itself.
 You can follow the local setup instructions to try it out.
+A live instance is configured within what. divio organization - https://control.divio.com/control/1820/edit/83288/

 Divio Integration Setup